 Images showing violence are all around us.
 Where are they coming from?
 What is their impact on our visual culture?
 Starting in ancient times Prof. Peter Sloterdijk is examining the history of the violent image and the violence of the image.

 state of communication

-The series »Devices« is putting mockups of mobile devices like smartphones, tablets and smartwatches to a closer focus as they seem to reflect our current position in media evolution and the digital society in the 21st century.
+The series »Devices« is putting mockups of mobile devices like smartphones, tablets and smartwatches to a closer focus in regards to digital society and communication in the 21st century.
 Usually mockups are applied for presentations.
-Mockups are digital generated models, usually finding use for presentational purposes.
-Their aura of flawless hyperrealism is mostly presented in an overesthetic nothingness.
-Their hyperrealistic imagery can be seen as the inherent distance of the communication through such devices.
-Passing by any social isolation through a mobile self, it is now possible to be part of an infinite communication process which we are so near and yet so far away.
+As digital generated models, they usually find their use in hypothethical contexts.
+The unrealness is inhabited and they become frameholder to imaginate a final ‚product‘.
+Their aura of flawless hyperrealism is mostly presented in an overesthetic void.
+This style of hyperrealistic imagery can be seen as the inherent distance in communication passed by and encouraged through such devices.
+Many studies have unfolded the effects on current social disorders, i.e. social isolation through the mobile self.
+In making us part of this infinite communication chain, humans are being subjectified.

 Reader & Viewer

 The reader and viewer is the research collection of Versus Eternity.
 Simply bundled up it exposes the diverse understandings of fallen monuments in different disciplines and their connection within.

 cultural imagery Damnatio Memoriæ –

 Digital Bilder der Gewalt –